Contributing to the communities we serve

 Fitness for the grant: Organizations need to demonstrate a clear need for the ITC Charitable Giving Program Grant and be consistent with our defined scope for that particular grant.

 The majority of our grants to non-profit organizations range from $1,000 to $15,000.
 Although we may occasionally consider multi-year funding requests, grants will usually be made on a year-to-year basis.
 For any multi-year grant award, we reserve the right to review a grantee’s progress on an annual basis to determine whether a subsequent grant is appropriate.

 Grant Approval Process

 Grant requests received will be reviewed and approved by ITC Corporate Affairs, in close coordination with other ITC departments and/or executives as appropriate.

-Please note: All requests are required to be submitted in writing.
+Please note: All requests are required to be submitted online.
 No phone calls.
-Failure to include the requested information will nullify the application.
+Delivered or mailed copies will not be accepted.

 Cycle 1: Applications accepted from Jan.
 3, 2017 - April 3, 2017

 Cycle 2: Applications accepted from July 3, 2017 - Sept.
 29, 2017